dzyla/EPU_beamtiltclasses/README.md

 * Python
 * Particle star file
 * EPU recorded micrographs that have the original name
+* In case for cryoSPARC, write access to the directory

 # Included:
 Python script and Jupyter Notebook.